IIIF/api/source/api/presentation/3.0/index.md

 Starting with version 2.0, this specification follows [Semantic Versioning][semver].
 See the note [Versioning of APIs][versioning] for details regarding how this is implemented.

 ### D. Acknowledgements

-The production of this document was generously supported by a grant from the [Andrew W. Mellon Foundation][mellon].

 Many thanks to the members of the [IIIF][iiif-community] for their continuous engagement, innovative ideas and feedback.